stackitcloud/terraform-provider-stackit/docs/guides/opting_into_beta_resources.md

 ### Overview

 This guide explains how to opt into beta resources within the STACKIT Terraform provider.
-Beta resources are new services and features from the STACKIT that are still in development and do not yet have a stable API.
+Beta resources are new services and features from STACKIT that are still in development and do not yet have a stable API.

-Opting into beta functionality allows users to experiment with these cutting-edge features without compromising the stability of other resources and the provider itself.

-Enabling beta resources allows you to try out new features and services before they are officially released.
-While this can be exciting, it's important to remember that beta resources may not be as stable as their fully released counterparts.
-Use them with caution and provide feedback to help improve these services.
+Opting into beta functionality allows users to experiment with new features and services before their official release, without compromising the stability of other resources and the provider itself.
+However, it's important to remember that beta resources may not be as stable as fully released counterparts, so use them with caution and provide feedback to help improve these services.

 ### The Process of Opting into the Beta